 Quantification of the embodied impacts of buildings is more complex than for operational carbon impacts.
 This is mainly due to different scoping and methodology assumptions, concerning the life cycle stages to be included within the scope of the assessment.

-In very simple terms, embodied carbon assessments involve the multiplication of quantities of construction products and materials (generally on a weight basis) with embodied carbon coefficients or carbon emission factors.
+Conceptually, embodied carbon assessments are quite straightforward involving the multiplication of quantities of construction products and materials (generally on a weight basis) with embodied carbon coefficients or carbon emission factors.
 Quantities are generally derived from a ‘take off’ from construction drawings or directly from Bills of Quantities.
+Increasingly, design software is being developed to automate the assessment process.

 Obtaining a comprehensive and compatible set of embodied carbon coefficients can however be far more difficult.
-Coefficients are dependent upon a number of factors and assumptions that can significantly influence the final results.
+Carbon coefficients are dependent upon a number of factors and assumptions that can significantly influence the final results.

 There are several standards that set out how to undertake embodied carbon assessments.
-These include the ISO 14040 series, standards developed under CEN TC 350, specifically BS EN 15804, PAS 2050, etc.
+These include the ISO 14040 series, standards developed under CEN TC 350, specifically BS EN 15804, BS EN 15978, etc.

 LCA involves the collection and evaluation of quantitative data on the inputs and outputs of material, energy and waste flows associated with a product over its entire life cycle so that its overall environmental impacts can be determined.